lovermans/dev-ops-experience/termux/README.md

 adb shell settings put global settings_enable_monitor_phantom_procs false
 ```

-Then disable all default and/or vendor battery optimization settings for termux app.
+Then disable all default and/or vendor auto battery optimization settings for termux app.

 # Disable Phantom Process Killer on Android 12 or 13
 - Go to Developer Option Menu.